ledm/bgc-val-public/README.md

    module to produce the profile analysis.

-4. Sends the configuration information to the [p2p/testsuite_p2p.py](p2p/testsuite_p2p.py) module to produce the point to point evaluatuion.
+4. Sends the configuration information to the [p2p/testsuite_p2p.py](p2p/testsuite_p2p.py) module to produce the point to point evaluation.

 5. Sends the configuration information to the [timeseries/comparisonAnalysis.py](timeseries/comparisonAnalysis.py) module to compare several models/runs/scenarios etc.